 – Rebecca Howard, General Manager of Video, The NYTimes (Src)

-The 15-seconds ads are non-skippable and contextually relevant, users can pause/play the pre-roll video ad accordingly.
+The 15-second ads are non-skippable and contextually relevant, users can pause/play the pre-roll video ad accordingly.
 Also, The Times’ video content team, instead of creating new video content every time, reuses old video content in the articles in order to boost the revenue with the existing content.

 “As long as you’re upfront about what the video is, viewers really embrace it.
 That has been a very effective tactic for us, and it’s a great way we can use our library.”